Billa II: Distribution

+Censorship

+Billa II received an adult rating ("A" certificate) from the Central Board of Film Certification; according to the director, this was achieved without any major cuts, while producer Sunir Kheterpal said that the censorship process was not yet complete, and commented on his reluctance to compromise.
+The certification was ultimately not changed.
+In the United Kingdom, the film received an uncut 15 classification from the BBFC (British Board of Film Classification), for ‘strong bloody violence and revenge theme’.

+Home media

+In March 2012, Sun TV bought the satellite rights for a record price, with sources estimating the price at ₹6.5 crore.

 Reception

+Critical reception

 Billa 2 mainly received mixed reviews from critics and audience, with praise on cast's performances, Yuvan's music and cinematography, while the film's pace, screenplay and direction received criticism.
 Karthik Subramanian of The Hindu said, "Where the movie lacks in substance, it does try to score with technical aspects.
 The camerawork by R. D. Rajasekhar, background score by Yuvan Shankar Raja and editing by Suresh Urs are superlative for the most part", and that the film "does live up to the hype".
 MSN India said "'Billa 2' would be an interesting film only if you are an ardent fan of Ajith.
 Otherwise, it is an average film with a weak script spoiling the show."

 Meena Iyer of The Times of India recommended it with a 3 star rating, "If you're a [sic] Ajith fan—Billa 2 is a must.
 If you're an action aficionado, it's a treat.
 If you're neither, then don't bother."
 Prathibha Parameswaran of IBN Live said, "If you liked Billa and Mankatha, and expected as much from the prequel, it falls well short of expectations." and further wrote, "watch it only for Thala."
 Anupama Subramanian of Deccan Chronicle rated the film 3 out of 5 stars and said, "The film works to a great extent because of the sheer screen presence of a star called Ajith Kumar.
 After all, it is his film all the way!"

+Sify wrote: "Don't go in expecting too much, perhaps you won't be too disappointed.
+Watch Billa-2 for its stylish presentation, it hasn’t got anything else to offer."
+NDTV-based critic wrote "Billa 2 can be watched for its action sequences, decent music and interesting locations."
+Pavithra Srinivasan of Rediff.com wrote "Billa 2 is stylishly shot, and Ajith carries the film on his shoulders, but that's all there is to it.
+When it comes to screenplay, logical plots and characterisation, it fails to meet expectations."
+Malini Mannath of The New Indian Express wrote "Neither is the film an image booster for him, nor is he as fascinating to watch as he was in the earlier version.
+'Billa 2' has less of style than the earlier one, and not even half its story content."